Together, we’ve got this: preparing you to be an occupational therapist

 All graduates of the IU OTD program are eligible and expected to take the National Board for Certification in Occupational Therapy (NBCOT) certification exam.

-The total number of graduates from the OT program at Indiana University during the 3-year period of 2017–2019 was 107 with an overall graduation and pass rate of 100 percent.
+The class of 2021 was the first cohort to graduate from the entry-level Doctor of Occupational Therapy Program at Indiana University.
+The total number of graduates from the OTD program at Indiana University during the two-year period of 2021–2022 was 68 with an overall graduation and new graduate pass rate of 100 percent.

 |Year||Student Entering/Graduating||Graduation Rate||NBCOT National Certification Examination Pass Rate|

-Please visit the Accreditation Council for Occupational Therapy Education (ACOTE),
+Please visit the Accreditation Council for Occupational Therapy Education (ACOTE) webpage for more information.

 The mission of the IUPUI occupational therapy entry-level clinical doctorate program is to prepare future occupational therapy leaders to address the occupational needs of a diverse society and to promote health and well-being by facilitating participation in life roles, everyday activities, and community living.